-Be sure to get a right sized heater for the space you’re looking to heat.
-In cold climate you need 1kW of power to heat every 10 square metres.
-In mild climate 1kW of power can heat upto 16 square metres.
+Be sure to get a right-sized heater for the space you’re looking to heat.
+In a cold climate, you need 1kW of power to heat every 10 square meters.
+In mild climate 1kW of power can heat up to 16 square meters.

 Heating for small rooms

-For a small space (around 10 square metres), use a small heater with a low power output.
+For a small space (around 10 square meters), use a small heater with low power output.
 A small 1.5kW gas heater with a good energy star rating approximately costs less than $100 in bills per year.
 Avoid unflued heaters.
-Instead use a flued wall-mounted system in small spaces.
+Instead, use a flued wall-mounted system in small spaces.
 You can use portable electric heaters but they cost more to run, best used for short-term and individual heating

 Heating for medium-sized rooms

 For space around 20-35 square meters, use a powerful heater that can maintain warm temperatures on colder days and nights.
 A 3.5kW gas heater approximately costs less than $150 in bills per year.
 Flued heaters are expensive to install and cause some heat loss but they’ll keep your rooms well ventilated for longer periods.
 Reverse-cycle air conditioning is another option.

 For a large space, up to 60 square meters a reverse-cycle air conditioner can be the most efficient option.
 This costs around $250 in electricity bills per year.
 Reverse-cycle air conditioners are ideal for open-plan layouts and can keep your rooms cool in the warmer months.
 An energy-efficient 7kW heater costs around $350 to run per year.

 Types of Heaters

 Usually, portable, cheaper to buy and a good option for heating small spaces or individual people.